serpent-os/onboarding/README.md

 ### Repo structure

+Our Rust tooling repository is structured with multiple workspaces, so only a single repo needs to be cloned, which makes development more convenient.

-We use a flat repository structure where all Dlang `meson`-controlled subprojects are expected to be checked out concurrently.
+For our legacy DLang tooling, we use a flat repository structure where all Dlang `meson`-controlled subprojects are expected to be checked out concurrently.

 This forces a "lockstep" development methodology, which means that whatever is currently checked out in each subproject is what any given binary will be built against.